 Cinema Grattacielo (Skyscraper Cinema) is not a celebration of human life but an honouring of a building.
 The focus is on a 1950s brutalist skyscraper which incongruously sprouts up through the streets and apartments of Rimini, a city on Italy’s eastern coast.
 The building remains symbolic of a profound period in Italian history known as the economic miracle, whereby the country transformed from a poor, agricultural nation into an industrial, consumerist power; a process which began in the post-war years with assistance from the Marshall Plan and continued into the 1960s and 1970s.

 The skyscraper is not just the film’s main subject but its central protagonist.
 The building speaks to us, narrating its near sixty years of existence.
 We hear its thoughts, feelings, passions and sensations.
 Bertozzi offers a postmodern collage of material which coalesce to form a fragmented and splintering image of the skyscraper.
-We see drone shots in the magic hour, close-ups, images of the exteriors and interiors, extreme long shorts in night of its shape at night (the only time when I maintain such buildings look beautiful), and the stories of many of its diverse occupants.
+We see drone shots in the magic hour, close-ups, images of the exteriors and interiors, extreme long shots at night, and the stories of many of its diverse occupants.
 Twenty different nationalities live on the building’s twenty seven floors; the skyscraper of Rimini is a melting pot of culture, history and experience.
 But yet, while the central idea of the film is fairly profound, something in the film is slightly off.
 In the end, the final execution does not match the interest of Bertozzi’s initial set up.

 Venus (Lea Glob, Mette Carla Albrechtsen, 2016)